 - Entity: An entity is an MSPComplete platform object that script authors can access and use programmatically.

-- Scripting host: The scripting host is a virtual environment that MSPComplete spins up on the fly to isolate the execution of individual scripts.
+- Scripting host: The scripting host is a virtual environment that MSPComplete starts up on the fly to isolate the execution of individual scripts.
 Each script runs in its own virtual hosting environment.

 - Ticket: An authentication object that enables access to the MSPComplete platform for running automation scripts.
 An authentication ticket is always associated with an agent; however, the ticket can also be scoped to a customer or workgroup.
 For more information about authentication tickets, see the Developer Center section on Authentication.